pontuscode/pennywise/README.md

 3. Load the extension into Chrome
     * Start Chrome, go to Settings > Manage extensions > Load unpacked > Load the `chrome/dist` directory

+## TODO

+1. Add snackbar for success/fail + progress when submitting new code